schoeberl/cae-lab/finasgmt/README.md

 For debugging it will also be a good idea to write out the register contents after each instruction.

-You are *NOT* required to simulate the pipeline stages?
+You are *NOT* required to simulate the pipeline stages.

 ### Input